isacoding/crowdfunding_back_end/README.md

 4. **Error Handling Page:**
    - **Failed Login Attempts:** Displays a message for invalid email or password ("Invalid email or password.
 Please try again.") and provides an option to reset the password.
-   - **Unauthorized Access:** Shows a message ("You do not have permission to access this page.") if a user tries to access restricted areas.
+   - **Unauthorised Access:** Shows a message ("You do not have permission to access this page.") if a user tries to access restricted areas.
    - **Invalid Input:** Provides error messages when required fields are missing or incorrectly formatted ("Please fill out all required fields correctly.").

 ---